Entanglement Growth from Entangled States: A Unified Perspective on Entanglement Generation and Transport

 \textbf{Entanglement-Inert Dynamics.} Finally, the third class is essentially inert with respect to HCEE growth.
 Both AL and RQC(A) fall into this class, producing negligible $\Delta S$ across the entire range of $S_{\text{initial}}$ (see Fig.~\ref{fig1}(d,e)).
 This inert behavior stems from the lack of essential ingredients for either ``build'' or ``move'' contribution.
 For AL, the non-interacting and localized character of the Hamiltonian prevents entanglement from forming or spreading.
 For RQC(A), the underlying gate is diagonal in the computational basis, which can only affect relative phases, thereby rendering it incapable of generating or transporting entanglement.

 \textit{Discussion and Conclusion.---}In this Letter, we systematically investigate entanglement dynamics across diverse quantum systems, moving beyond the conventional focus on product states to explore initial states that already possess entanglement.
 Our central finding is a universal three-class classification of entanglement growth.
-Most notably, we uncover a non-monotonic dependence of HCEE increase on initial entanglement in MBL dynamics and specific RQCs---a behavior qualitatively distinct from thermal dynamics.
+Most notably, we uncover a non-monotonic dependence of HCEE increase on initial entanglement in MBL dynamics (we also considered the quantum sun model~\cite{PhysRevLett.129.060602}, more consistent results are detailed in the SM~\cite{SM_reference}) and specific RQCs---a behavior qualitatively distinct from thermal dynamics.
 To fundamentally account for these novel results, we introduce the ``build-move'' framework.
 This framework offers a universal lens through which to understand complex entanglement growth by classifying dynamics based on their capacity to generate new entanglement (``build'') and effectively transport pre-existing entanglement (``move'').

-Our study yields another key insight by distinguishing between the entanglement of a single, fixed bipartition (HCEE) and the overall entanglement inherent in the quantum state, which we quantify using the BAEE.
+Our study yields another key insight by distinguishing between the entanglement of a single, fixed bipartition (HCEE) and the overall inherent entanglement in the quantum state, which we quantify using the BAEE.
 Fig.~\ref{fig3} illustrates that, even in a generic thermalized system, the BAEE grows considerably faster than the HCEE during early dynamics.
 This initial divergence quantifies the rapid ``build''-up of entanglement throughout the system at a local level, effectively establishing an accumulating intra-subsystem entanglement reservoir.
-Crucially, the existence of this reservoir explains the initial increase of $\Delta S$ with $S_{\text{initial}}$ in move-dominated dynamics: a larger reservoir provides more entanglement potential to be ``moved'' across the central bond.
-Remarkably, the consistency is quantitative, since the peak difference between BAEE and HCEE aligns with the $S_{\text{initial}}$ value at which $\Delta S$ peaks for MBL dynamics shown in Fig.~\ref{fig1}(d).
-Given that $\bar{S}-S$ signifies the capacity for HCEE to increase through the ``move'' mechanism, this alignment provides compelling evidence for the ``move'' mechanism in MBL entanglement dynamics.
+This reservoir is central to understanding the initial increase of $\Delta S$ with $S_{\text{initial}}$ in move-dominated dynamics: a larger reservoir provides more entanglement potential to be ``moved'' across the central bond.
+Our results demonstrate that MBL dynamics effectively unlock this potential, converting the hidden reservoir $\bar{S}-S$ into accessible half-chain entropy via the ``move'' mechanism.
+This picture is supported by a remarkable quantitative consistency: the value of $S_{\text{initial}}$ where the entropy growth $\Delta S$ peaks for MBL dynamics [Fig.~\ref{fig1}(d)] aligns with the maximum difference between BAEE and HCEE.
+This alignment provides compelling evidence for the dominant ``move'' mechanism in MBL entanglement dynamics, fundamentally recasting MBL as a global redistributor of a ``hidden'' entanglement reservoir.